senner007/jumbleScramblePluginPointer/readme.txt

 + set width of list item in vertical layout if width is not set in css
 + test in slider
 + Multiple container drop ( long term )
++ Improve add and remove method. eg. all or an array as parameter
 + Add callbacks to add, remove, drop (before and after animate)
++ Add containment option to specify containment for the draggeble elements.
++ Add option to toggle dragging on elements
++ Retrieve information on layaout and content from JSON

 Working:
 + List items in vertical or horizontal layout